nelly2k/notes/coding/aws/networking/route53.md

 # Route 53
-Amazon's DNS server, allows to map your domain names to
+- Amazon's DNS server, allows to map your domain names to
     - ec2 instances
     - load balancers
     - s3 buckets
+- register domain name
+- check the health of you domain resources
+- route internet traffic for you domain
 - ELBs do not have pre-defined PIv4 addresses; you resolve them using a DNS name